kyungjae-lee/mcu-peripheral-drivers/lessons_learned.md

 * The HSI clock signal is generated from an internal 16 MHz RC oscillator and can be used directly as a system clock, or used as PLL input.
 * On reset, MCU uses HSI as its default clock source.
 * By default, HSE and PLL are disabled.
-To use these clock sources you need to enable them through the software.
+To use these clock sources you need to enable them and select one via the System Clock Mux.